• Skip to primary navigation

 • Chop one small onion.
 Add two tablespoons of butter to a large skillet over medium-high heat.
 Add onion and cook until clearing some, about 2-3 minutes.

-• Crush 12 Ritz crackers to make ½ cup of crumbs.
-Melt 1 tablespoon butter in a microwave, and then mix the butter with the crushed crackers.
-You can use a can of fried onion rings if you wish instead.
+• Crush 12 Ritz crackers to make ยฝ cup of crumbs.
+Melt 1 tablespoon of butter in a microwave, then mix the butter with the crushed crackers.
+You can use a cup of French fried onions added in the last 5 minutes of cooking.

-• Bake for about 35-40 minutes until the top is golden and casserole is bubbly.
+• Bake for 35-40 minutes until the top is golden and the casserole is bubbly.

 Recipe Notes